rhart-rup/Foursquare-Venue-Scraper-2023/README.md

 It uses the **Place Search** Foursquare API to find all venues in the area and uses the **Get Place Details** Foursquare API to get extended data on each venue (e.g. popularity, footfall, rating, price etc.).

 ## What’s special about it?
--  **exhaustive search** - other approaches typically fail to find all venues in high density areas because the API only returns a maximum of 50 results.
+-  **Exhaustive Search** - other approaches typically fail to find all venues in high density areas because the API only returns a maximum of 50 results.
 We use a dynamically changing search radius (i.e. smaller search radius for higher density areas) to ensure all venues are found.
-- Custom search area - use latitude and longitude coordinates to define any desired area to search.
+- **Custom search area** - use latitude and longitude coordinates to define any desired area to search.
-- Effectively Free - A search for all bars and restaurants in London cost about ~$100.
+- **Effectively Free** - A search for all bars and restaurants in London cost about ~$100.
 Foursquare developer accounts get $200 free credit a month.
-- Balanced search speed against the number of API calls made -> we made the search as fast as possible whilst making a small number of API calls.
+- **Balanced speed against number of API calls** - we made the search as fast as possible whilst making as few API calls as possible.
-- Easily customise the type of venues to find e.g. all businesses or just bars and restaurants etc.
+- **Custom Venue Types** - Easily customise the type of venues to find e.g. all businesses or just bars and restaurants etc.
-- Structured such that a small amount of code tweaking can change what extended venue data is extracted.
+- **Tailor Data** - Can customise what extended venue data is collected via a small amount of code tweaking.
-- Track progress of search via a dynamically updated map of the search area (showing area still to be searched).
+- **Dynamic Tracker** - Track progress of search via a dynamically updated map of the search area (showing area still to be searched).
 ![alt text](images/searching.gif)
-- Easy to retrofit a different API to exhaustively search an area e.g. Google Maps.
+- **Retrofit Different API** - Easy to retrofit a different API to exhaustively search an area e.g. Google Maps.

 ## How does it work?
-The **Four_Square_Venue_Search.ipynb** notebook contains a detailed explanation on how the venue search is performed and tips for using it.
+The **Four_Square_Venue_Search.ipynb** notebook contains a detailed explanation on how the venue search works and tips for using it.

 ## How do I set up and perform the Search?
 Set up API Access: